AhFuu711/AhFuu711/README.md

 - 🌱 Cybersecurity student
 - 😄 Newbie/Beginner in CTF
-- ⚡ Interested in Cryptography and Network Security
+- ⚡ Interested in Network Security and Forensics
 - 📫 How to reach me: Twitter

 <!--